GLOBAL MARKETS-Fed keeps lid on dollar, yields; Greece hurts stocks

 marking a post-Fed decline of as much as 10 basis points.

-the central bank to signal a rate hike as early as September.
+expected the central bank to signal a rate hike as early as

 "We had viewed a clear signal for a September hike at the